 The gray-box testing goes mainly with the testing of web applications because it considers high-level development, operating environment, and compatibility conditions.
-During black-box or white-box analysis it is harder to identify problems, related to end-to-end data flow.
+During black-box or white-box analysis, it is harder to identify problems, related to the end-to-end data flow.
 Context-specific problems, associated with web site testing are usually found during gray-box verifying.
-Web applications contain a lot of elements, both software and hardware.
+Web applications contain a lot of elements, both software, and hardware.
 These components must be verified in the context of system design to estimate their interaction and functionality.

-On the other hand, the gray box testing is the use of incomplete or suspected information about the structure or design for further concentration or enlargement of black box testing.
+On the other hand, gray box testing is the use of incomplete or suspected information about the structure or design for further concentration or enlargement of black-box testing.

 Remember, that software testing is more effective with a good understanding of the system behavior and its architecture, software development, requirements of the applications, types of bugs you are looking for.
 You must understand how to control the interactions between system components in the testing and production environments.